 /Rotunda pass, Radnai-hágó

-/ is located on car road 17D between Valea Mare
+/ is located on the national road 17D between Valea Mare

 / and Rotunda

 / villages.
-This section of road 17D is dirt road, asphalt cover extends only until Valea Mare!
-Rotunda village can also be approached on car road 18 from Borşa or Cârlibaba.
-At Pasul Rotunda you can find a camping place and Cabana Rotunda mountain hut.
-No train access, though.
+This section of road 17D is dirt road, asphalt cover does not extend past Valea Mare!
+Rotunda village can also be approached via road 18 from Borşa or Cârlibaba.
+At Pasul Rotunda you can find a campground and Cabana Rotunda mountain hut.
+No train access.

 Midpoints of the trail

-can be approached from several other starting points (these are covered in the Route Description
+can be approached from several other starting points (which are covered in the Route Description

 section below).
-The three most popular are: 1) Borşa
+The three most popular are the following: 1) Borşa

 /, 2) Rodna